About diabetes mellitus

 To confirm the diagnosis, your veterinarian will take blood and urine samples from your pet and determine the glucose content or “sugar” in both.
 Your veterinarian will also check your pet’s general health status (to rule out the presence of other diseases or infections).
 This is very important, as infections, some diseases, and other medications can make the management of diabetes more difficult.

 Because diabetes is caused by a lack or shortage of insulin, your dog or cat may need management with insulin such as Vetsulin® (porcine insulin zinc suspension), an FDA-approved veterinary insulin.
-Diabetes can usually be controlled by simply learning to give your pet daily insulin injections to control blood glucose level.
+Diabetes can usually be controlled by simply learning to give your pet daily insulin injections to control the blood glucose level.
 If your pet has other problems as well, your veterinarian will suggest the appropriate management.

 Your veterinarian will help you find your dog’s or cat’s correct dose.
 This process may take a few weeks, but the end result is very manageable.
 Once you have the correct insulin dose, it is extremely important that you administer your pet’s therapy at approximately the same time every day.